jarednixonx/SeniorDesign/README.md

-# SeniorDesign
-UAH Computer Engineering Senior Design
+# UAH Computer Engineering Senior Design

 This repository is for all Team Face Off design documents and source code.